DaffaFirtiyan/FriendsFitness/README.md

 I will be dividing the design process into four different categories.
 These will be the steps I take when working on this project:
 1. **Research**
     1. User Personas.
-    >This is to represent a typical user with their goals, frustrations, etc
+    >This is to represent a typical user with their goals, frustrations, etc. These will be fictional personas as I won't be doing any typical user research, rather is based from my own experience.
     2. Use Cases.
     >How the users might use this service.
     3. User Journey Maps.